A new realisation of light thermal self-interacting dark matter and detection prospects

-Motivated by this, we consider a minimal realisation of light thermal SIDM scenario where DM is a Dirac fermion charged under a $U(1)_D$ gauge symmetry.
+Motivated by this, in this letter, we introduce a minimal scenario for realisation of light thermal SIDM where DM is a Dirac fermion charged under a $U(1)_D$ gauge symmetry.
 The corresponding gauge boson $Z_D$ is much lighter than DM, leading to the required self-interaction.
-Also, a large DM annihilation rate into $Z_D$ pairs lead to under-abundant relic after thermal freeze-out, specially for DM in the GeV ballpark.
+More specifically, we focus on DM mass in the range: 1-10 GeV, such that DM freeze-out occurs well above the epoch of big bang nucleosynthesis (BBN).
+This also keeps ZD mass above the limit allowed by BBN constraints (to be discussed later) while being consistent with required DM self-interactions.
+In such a setup, a large DM annihilation rate into $Z_D$ pairs lead to under-abundant relic after thermal freeze-out, specially for DM in the GeV ballpark.
 An additional fermion (N) with mass close to but larger than that of DM is introduced which can annihilate into DM efficiently.
 This production channel compensates for the large depletion of DM relic due to the annihilation of latter into light mediators.
 A schematic of this mechanism is shown in Fig. \ref{fig:schematic}.
 The interaction of N with DM is provided by the same singlet scalar responsible for spontaneous breaking of $U(1)_D$ gauge symmetry.
+In a sharp contrast to the earlier works \cite{Dutta:2021wbn, Borah:2021pet, Borah:2021rbx, Borah:2021qmi}, where non-thermal decay of long-lived particles to DM generates the correct relic, here it is happening largely by the thermal scattering process: ${\rm N \, N \rightarrow DM \, DM}$ occurring around the thermal freeze-out epoch of DM.
 Here we show that this minimal setup not only leads to correct thermal DM relic and required self-interactions but also remain verifiable at experiments related to dark photon searches, cosmic microwave background (CMB) as well as direct detection experiments sensitive to light DM.
 Additionally, the singlet fermion (N) can be part of a bigger setup where N and its heavier partners can play a role in generating light neutrino masses via seesaw mechanism.
-This also opens up an indirect detection prospect of DM in terms of diffuse or mono-chromatic photons.
+This also opens up an indirect detection prospect of DM in terms of diffused or mono-chromatic photons along with specific predictions for lightest active neutrino mass.
+Thus, the minimal setup proposed here encompasses several mysteries related to astrophysics, cosmology and particle physics while having the potential of being verified at near future experiments.

 We first outline the minimal setup followed by the details of DM self-interaction and relic density.
 We then discuss the detection prospects of this minimal setup and briefly comment upon the possibility of connecting it to the origin of light neutrino mass via Majorana or Dirac seesaw mechanism of type I. \\